andriy-baran/action_form/README.md

 ### How It Works

 1. **Form Definition**: You define your form using a declarative DSL with `element`, `subform`, and `many` methods
-2. **Element Creation**: Each element definition creates a class that inherits from `EasyForm::Element`.
+2. **Element Creation**: Each element definition creates a class that inherits from `ActionForm::Element`.
 The element name must correspond to a method or attribute on the object passed to the form (e.g., `element :name` expects the object to have a `name` method)
 3. **Instance Building**: When the form is instantiated, it iterates through each defined element and creates an instance.
 Each element instance is bound to the object and can access its current values, errors, and HTML attributes
 4. **Rendering**: The form renders itself using Phlex, with each element containing all the data needed to render a complete form control (input type, current value, label text, HTML attributes, validation errors, and select options)
 5. **Parameter Handling**: The form automatically generates [EasyParams](https://github.com/andriy-baran/easy_params) classes that mirror the form structure, providing type coercion, validation, and strong parameter handling for form submissions.
 Each element's `output` configuration determines how submitted data is processed